kara-krzystan/pizza-hunt/README.md

 # Module 18 Project: Pizza Hunt

 ## Description
-This week we learned about NoSQL databases by building a social media style recipe app for creating and sharing custom pizzas
+This week we learned about NoSQL databases by building a social media style recipe application for creating and sharing custom pizzas

 ## Overview of Concepts Learned
 * The difference between SQL and NoSQL